 In the women’s race, good friends Margaret Muriuki and Betsy Saina staged a 26-mile duel before debutant Muriuki kicked free, entering Kapiolani Park, posting a 2:31:10 to Saina’s 2:31:51.
 Bend, Oregon’s Renee Metivier, continued her comeback from a broken leg in 2017, notching an Olympic Trials qualifier in third in 2:43:18.

 Titus Ekiru is already being touted as the next Big Thing in the game.
 And why wouldn’t he be?
 Honolulu has proven itself for 35 years as the springboard for marathon greatness.

-Now after two superb wins on Oahu and a course record, it seems Ekiru is poised to join past glory seekers like Ibrahim Hussein, Cosmas Ndeti, Bong-Ju Lee, Josiah Thungwane, Lawrence Cherono, and Brigid Kosgei in moving on to the biggest stages in the sport.
+Now after two superb wins on Oahu and a course record, it seems Ekiru sits poised to join past glory seekers like Ibrahim Hussein, Cosmas Ndeti, Bong-Ju Lee, Josia Thugwane, Lawrence Cherono, and Brigid Kosgei in moving on to the biggest stages in the sport.

 I’m sure Pheidippides would concur and approve, even if still a bit baffled by all these new expressions of speed.